syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/create-project.md

 5. The Syncfusion Blazor has three types of project and is listed below,

-    1. Syncfusion Blazor Server App
+    1. Syncfusion Blazor Server App.
-    2. Syncfusion Blazor WebAssembly App
+    2. Syncfusion Blazor WebAssembly App.
-    3. Syncfusion Blazor WebAssembly App (ASP.NET Core hosted)
+    3. Syncfusion Blazor WebAssembly App (ASP.NET Core hosted).

 6. Choose the desired Syncfusion Blazor application and Theme.
 7. Click the Create button to create the Blazor Syncfusion application.